 Transformational Regeneration Areas (TRAs)

-Find out more about the TRAs below.
+Find out more about six of the TRAs involving GHA below.

 Check out Google Map of the Gallowgate TRA.

 The transformation of Sighthill in the north of Glasgow is one of the largest regeneration projects in the United Kingdom, outside of London, and will create new homes, infrastructure and community facilities.

 In December 2015, 141 new homes were completed and handed over to GHA tenants.
 The contractor CCG created six apprenticeships and nine new jobs through the construction works.